 #3 Singapore Airlines — Plane Pop-up Restaurants

-Actually, one of my favorite ideas.
+One of my favorite ideas.
 Singapore Airlines launched the fantastic concept of having lunch on a stationary Airbus A380.
 The aircraft is parked at the city’s main airport.
 Although the price is relatively high ($500 first-class seat, $50 economy), the first two dates sold out within 30 minutes.
 Therefore, the airline has added two more dates.

 #4 Flights To Nowhere